c-snell/docs/blogs/peer_persistence_blog_rh.md

   storageClassName: replicated-storageclass
 ```

-Next verify the volume was created successfully and is `Bound` to the cluster
+Next verify the volume has been created successfully and `Bound` to the cluster

 ```markdown
 kubectl get pvc